 One avenue that fashion retailers are focusing on especially is the use of AR and VR dressing room experiences.
 These experiences allow visitors to see themselves in a brand’s clothing, without necessarily needing to visit the store, in a persuasive attempt to buy.

-A notable success story of VR experiences was Rhone Apparel, who partnered with Rakuten to implement a virtual try-on service, Rakuten Fits Me.
+A notable success story of VR experiences was Rhone Apparel, which partnered with Rakuten to implement a virtual try-on service, Rakuten Fits Me.

 Within its first month of implementation, the conversion rate of Rakuten Fits Me users on Rhone’s website was 9.8% versus non-users who converted at just 3.7%.
 Twelve months on, Rakuten Fits Me user conversion rates still triple and some months even quadruple non-user conversions.

-On the other hand, AR – Augmented Reality – can work just as effectively. eCommerce Fashion giant Asos recently marked their first step into Augmented Reality experiences by launching their app, Virtual Catwalk.
+On the other hand, AR – Augmented Reality – can work just as effectively. ecommerce Fashion giant Asos recently marked its first step into Augmented Reality experiences by launching its app, Virtual Catwalk.
 The feature was developed in partnership with London-based augmented reality firm, HoloMe, and allows customers to point their smartphone camera at any suitable flat surface, click the ‘AR’ button, and they will be able to view models as if they are walking in front of them.

 Likewise, Zara found a way to bridge the gap between online and offline by introducing their AR app.
 The brand attempted to lure customers into stores by having AR experiences activated on certain store windows, or on sensor points dotted around their stores.